 Keep the rights for your work

 Another important aspect of these sites is that you’ll never lose the right to your work by uploading and selling your illustrations on their platform.
-With all the sites on this list you’ll keep 100% of the rights to your work.
+With all the sites on this list, you’ll keep 100% of the rights to your work.

-There’s affiliate links in this guide, click them if you want to support the site, otherwise don’t.
+There are affiliate links in this guide, click them if you want to support the site, otherwise don’t.

-Society6 is one of the bigger shops around and has a large selection of different products that they sell, phone cases, prints, pillows, notebooks and much much more.
-They offer world wide shipping at reasonable shipping costs.
+Society6 is one of the bigger shops around and has a large selection of different products that they sell, phone cases, prints, pillows, notebooks, and much much more.
+They offer worldwide shipping at reasonable shipping costs.

-What do Society6 pay?
+What does Society6 pay?

-When it comes to art prints you decide what your profit for each sale should be, for other products the profit you’ll make for each product is decided by Society6, it varies from a few dollars for the cheaper products like notebooks, and up to $10+ for products like Duvet Covers and Blankets, you’ll find the whole pricing list over at their website.
+When it comes to art prints you decide what your profit for each sale should be, for other products the profit you’ll make for each product is decided by Society6, it varies from a few dollars for the cheaper products like notebooks and up to $10+ for products like Duvet Covers and Blankets, you’ll find the whole pricing list over at their website.

-Once you upload your work to Society6 you can decide which products you want to sell your illustrations as, for some products you’ll have to upload separate files with other dimensions.
+Once you upload your work to Society6 you can decide which products you want to sell your illustrations as, for some products, you’ll have to upload separate files with other dimensions.

 Threadless has been around for a long time and in the past illustrators and designers would compete for the chance to have their work sold in their store, that part of Threadless is still there but they also opened up for any Illustrators, Designer or Artist to have their own store to sell work through their shop.
-Threadless has a one of the biggest selections of different products, so expect to be order whelmed by the sheer diversity of products that they offer.
+Threadless has one of the biggest selections of different products, so expect to be order whelmed by the sheer diversity of products that they offer.

 What makes Threadless stand out from the rest of the shops on this list is that you get your own shop on their platform, you get plenty of design options on how your shop should look like, you can brand it and customize it to look just like you want.